janaashraf005/Puzzle-solver/README.md

-# AI Puzzle Solver — Greedy Best-First Search
+# Puzzle Solver — Greedy Best-First Search

 This project implements an AI agent to solve the classic **puzzle problem** using the **Greedy Best-First Search** algorithm guided by the **Manhattan distance heuristic**.